 6. Finish with a wire brush

-Be careful when removing any paint with the chemicals as they can be an issue when it comes in contact with skin, eyes, etc. Also, the person stripping the paint off of the tank should practice good patience as this process will take a long time.
+Be careful when removing any paint with the chemicals as they can be an issue when it comes in contact with skin, eyes, etc. Take your time and use proper protective gear.

 Customization

 While it is not recommended that scuba divers paint their scuba tanks, there are ways that the scuba tank can be customized.
 One idea is to use sharpies on the scuba tank.
-This will give the person personalization to the tank without causing any damage.
+This can be used to personalize the tank without causing any damage.
 Sharpies will hold up underwater for awhile as well.

 Another idea is to put stickers on the tank.
 While this is not as popular of an idea as sharpies, it is less damaging than painting the tank.
-Most likely, the stickers will need to be removed for the annual inspection.
+Stickers will need to be removed for the annual inspection.
+Stickers are therefore only a temporary modification.

 Tanks Work Best When Left Alone